-Texas Department of Transportation Out of office: May 24 and 28.
+Out of office: May 24 and 28.

+FormDocumentation of Texas Parks and Wildlife Department Best Management Practices

-Project Name: FM 1387 Widening
+Pro oject Name: FM 1387 Widening

-CSJ(s): 1394-02-027 & 1394-01-002
+cs J(s): 1394-02-027 & 1394-01-002

-County(ies): Ellis
+Co unty(ies): Ellis

-Date Form Completed: 12/21/2023
+Dat te Form Completed: 12/21/2023

-Prepared by: Austin Gibson
+Pre epared by: Austin Gibson

-Information on state-listed species, SGCN, water resources, and other natural resources can be found in the ECOS documents tab under the filenames specified in the e-mail sent to WHAB_TXDOT@tpwd.texas.gov.
+in t ormation on state-listed species, SGCN, water resources, and other natural resources can be found the ECOS documents tab under the filenames specified in the e-mail sent to HAB_TXDOT@tpwd.texas.gov.

-1. Does the project impact any state parks, wildlife management areas, wildlife refuges, or other designated protected areas?
+1. .
+Does the project impact any state parks, wildlife management areas, wildlife refuges, or other designated protected areas?

-No
+⊠ No

-□ Yes
+☐ Yes

-<if yes, describe>
+<if describe="" yes,=""></if>

 2. Does TxDOT need TPWD assistance in identifying and locating Section 404 mitigation opportunities for this project?

 No / N/A / Not yet determined

-□ Yes
+☐ Yes

-<if yes, describe>
+<if describe="" yes,=""></if>

 3. Is there a species or resource challenge that TPWD can assist with additional guidance?
 If so, describe below:

 No assistance requested at this time.

-4. List all BMP that will be applied to this project per the document Beneficial Management Practices: Avoiding, Minimizing, and Mitigating Impacts of Transportation Projects on State Natural Resources.
+4. List all BMP that will be applied to this project per the document Beneficial Management Practices:Avoiding, Minimizing, and Mitigating Impacts of Transportation Projects on State Natural Resources.